hussein-aitlahcen/cyclenet/README.md

 ## Sample

-A basic implementation of the HttpDriver and LogDriver are given in the [Sample](https://github.com/hussein-aitlahcen/cyclenet/tree/master/Cycle.Net.Sample) directory and here is the pure dataflow (function **Flow**)
+A basic implementation of the HttpDriver and LogDriver are given in the [Sample](https://github.com/hussein-aitlahcen/cyclenet/tree/master/Cycle.Net.Sample) directory and here is an exemple of pure dataflow, fully functionnal and immutable (function **Flow**)

 ```csharp
      class Program